 The battle was the Lord’s but they didn’t get to stay home in bed.

-In faith, they had to march out, take up positions and stand firm.
-But God would deliver beyond their wildest imagination.
+In faith, Judah had to march out, take up positions and stand firm before seeing how God would deliver beyond their wildest imagination.

 5) Worship the Lord.